dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Lexing and parsing, for the most part, follow the maximal munch pinciple.
 (The only exception the author is aware of is lexing floating point numbers.)
 Maximal munch is the following general rule:
-> If the parser can meaningfully parse the next tokens as part of what it tries to parse, it will;
+> If the lexer or parser can meaningfully interpret the next entity as part of what it tries to match,
-> only if it can’t, depending on context, it either tries to close the current entity and go to the previous level or issue a parse failure.
+> it will.
+> Only if it can’t,
+> it considers that the end of the current match if possible,
+> or issues an error.

+The only currently-existing exception the author is aware of is [lexing floating point numbers][max-munch-exception].
+As of this writing, there is [an open Pull Request][deprecate-trailing-dot] to deprecate this exception.

-For backwards compatibility, this DIP proposes to add an/another exception to maximal munch:
+For backwards compatibility, this DIP proposes to add another exception to maximal munch:
-Whenever an opening parenthesis follows a type qualifier, this is considered effectively one token and refers to the basic type rule.
+Whenever an opening parenthesis follows a type qualifier, this is considered effectively one token and refers to the *`BasicType`* rule.

 The excpetion is required so that e.g. the follwing declaration keeps the meaning it currently has:
 ```d